SiestaMadokaist/primitive-interpolation/README.md

 }
 ```

-### Flaw:
+### Shortcoming:
-unfortunately, this rules can't capture "any" and "unknown" type.
+- unfortunately, this rules can't capture "any" and "unknown" type.
+- for instance-object of a whitelisted object, it'll follow the prototypal-chain. see [here](/src/primitiveInterpolationRule.spec.ts#L79)
+- for constructor of a whitelisted object, you'll need to whitelist them one by one. see [here](/src/primitiveInterpolationRule.spec.ts#L100) and [here](/src/primitiveInterpolationRule.spec.ts#L105)

 ### Installation:
 TODO